yandex-cloud/docs/ru/managed-kubernetes/solutions/ingress-cert-manager.md

      ```bash
      Hang tight while we grab the latest from your chart repositories...
-     ...Successfully got an update from the "nginx-stable" chart repository
+     ...Successfully got an update from the "ingress-nginx" chart repository
      Update Complete. ⎈Happy Helming!⎈
      ```